HashimThePassionate/computer-networking-for-everyone/02_application_layer/10_web_and_http/readme.md

   - The **entity body** is empty.
 - **POST Method:**
   - The **entity body** contains user-provided data (e.g., form fields).
-  - **Emoji Insight:** Imagine attaching a filled-out form to your letter! 📝📬
+  - **Under the hood** Imagine attaching a filled-out form to your letter! 📝📬

 ---